[Tolen Ren's memory]

 LIDELL: So, you've done it to me again.

-TOLEN REN: Yes, dear.
-I apologize.
-Oh, Lidell, this is Ensign Harry
+TOLEN: Yes, dear.
+I apologise.
+Oh, Lidell, this is Ensign Harry Kim and

 LIDELL: Hello.